kavyadevgun/frc-localization/ultrasonic-sensors.md

   ![Diagram 2](https://i.imgur.com/Nut4l3B.jpg)

-  This is only a prototype circuit, but the system can be made permanent by soldering the components to an Arduino proto shield.
+  This is only a prototype circuit if assembled with the breadboards that are listed above, but the system can be made permanent by soldering the components to an Arduino proto shield.

 - Using the system